FarkostInteractive/VerdantPage/Documentation/UserGuide/Workflow.md

 {:toc}

 ## Surfaces and zones
 As previously mentioned, the main usage of Verdant is defining zones for vegetation to grow in.
-In Getting Started we did this by adding the component VerdantObject to a box, which made grass appear on top of it.
-In the background adding VerdantObject made Verdant register the mesh of the box as a surface tracked within its systems.
+In Getting Started we did this by adding the component VerdantObject to a box, which made grass appear on top of Behind the scenes adding VerdantObject made Verdant register the mesh of the box as a surface tracked within its systems.
 By then adding a type that surface was defined as a zone where VerdantNormalUpGrass grows.

 ![Zone surface image]()